Texas State Security Alarm Systems

 The manager of Operations and Energy will identify the proposed hardware and location of all security alarm devices, floor plans identifying the installation site, and the proposed location of each security alarm device.

-The person submitting the form should obtain approval from the department chair/director and dean/associate or assistant vice president before routing to the provost/vice president for final approval.
+The person submitting the form should obtain approval from the department chair or director and dean or associate or assistant vice president before routing to the provost or vice president for final approval.

-The director of UPD, or designee, and the Access Services supervisor will determine the most effective system to accomplish their objectives.
+The director of UPD, or designee, and the assistant director/Emergency Management coordinator will determine the most effective system to accomplish their objectives.

 Security Alarm Specifications